pyeve/cerberus/docs/normalization-rules.rst

    >>> v.normalized({})
    >>> v.errors
    {'a': ["default value for 'a' cannot be set: Circular dependencies of default setters."]}

+You can even use both ``default`` and :ref:`readonly` on the same field.
+This will create a field that cannot be assigned a value manually but it will be automatically supplied with a default value by Cerberus.
+Of course the same applies for ``default_setter``.

+.. versionchanged:: 1.0.2
+   Can be used in conjunction with :ref:`readonly`.

 .. versionadded:: 1.0